Have you ever engaged in a staring contest with your dog? Or do you ever catch her staring at you endlessly?

 Dogs are quite expressive in nature, and the manner of their eye contact can be telling.
 A direct stare from a relaxed position is generally just an adoring gaze.

-So give her a pat or a scratch, take her out for a walk, and accept that you are the 1 lucky person to have your pup love you so much!
+So give her a pat or a scratch, take her out for a walk, and accept that you are the one lucky person to have your pup love you so much!